metecan/multi-language/README.md

 3. Run `yarn dev`
 4. Open `http://localhost:5173` in your browser

+OR

+1. Go to [https://dataguess-9.vercel.app/](https://dataguess-9.vercel.app/) in your browser

 ## How to use

 1. Click the language selectbox on the top center to change the language.